1 May, 2019

 Mid-century modern homes celebrate the beauty found in natural stone floors, including terrazzo.
 This year, the rest of the interior design fashion world has decided to join in the fun.
 Of course, terrazzo can be used in more than flooring.
 You can also expect to see it showcased in countertops, showers, etc.

 Each of the major players in the color world releases a color of the year.
-While the 2018 colors range from blue to red to black, they all have one thing in common: bold hues.
+While current color trends range from blue to red to black, they all have one thing in common: bold hues.

 The trick to using bold colors in the mid-century modern design is using them as accents rather than backgrounds.
 For instance, a bold red door or piece of furniture can serve as an excellent focal point for a dining or living room.